 Sweet Sour Beef Meatballs with Pineapple

-- 2 stalks whites only, chopped scallions or green onions
+- 2 stalks scallion whites whites only, chopped

-- 2 cloves for sweet sour sauce garlic
+- 2 cloves garlic peeled; for sweet sour sauce

 - 2 Tablespoons cornstarch

-- about 12 bamboo or 15 to 20 cocktail picks bamboo skewers or cocktail picks
+- about 12 bamboo or 15 to 20 cocktail picks or skewers

 - In a large mixing bowl, mix all the meatball ingredients.
 Combine well.
 Shape beef mixture into even-sized balls about 1-inch in diameter.

 - Pre-heat oil in a large skillet over medium high heat.
 After about 2 minutes when oil is hot enough, or if using a thermometer, temperature reaches 350 F degrees, drop the meatballs into the skillet.
 Cook half of the batch at a time and do not crowd the skillet.
 Pan fry and cook the meatballs for about 7 to 8 minutes, turning around to brown evenly.